- Course Catalog

 On our Pro plans, we have different Course Flavors available.
 Course Flavors means that you get exactly the right version of our course for your school, classroom, and students.

-Here are our Course Flavors for AP Java:
+Here are our Course Flavors for AP® CS A:

-To find out the right Course Flavor for your class contact your Account Manager or contact us at firstname.lastname@example.org.
+To find out the right Course Flavor for your class contact us at email@example.com.

-Interested in teaching AP Computer Science in Java with CodeHS?
+Interested in teaching AP® Computer Science A with CodeHS?
 Tell us more by requesting a quote and we'll get in touch!Get in Touch See Short Demo

-Here are a few examples of teacher resources and materials to use in the AP Computer Science in Java course.
+Here are a few examples of teacher resources and materials to use in the AP® Computer Science A course.

-This course will help you review for the AP Computer Science in Java Exam.
+This course will help you review for the AP® Computer Science A Exam.
 It includes autograded practice exercises on all main concepts, as well as full practice AP Tests.
-Send this link to your students to get started.Start AP Java Review
+Send this link to your students to get started.Start AP® CS A Review